encord-team/encord-client-python/docs/source/tutorials/datasets.rst

 Creating a dataset API key with specific rights
 -----------------------------------------------

-:ref:`authentication:Authenticate with Encord` using an API key allows you to control which capabilities the dataset client will have.
+:ref:`authentication:API key authentication` using an API key allows you to control which capabilities the dataset client will have.
 This can be useful if you, for example, want to share read-only access with some third-party.
 You need to provide the ``<dataset_hash>``, which uniquely identifies a dataset (see, for example, the :ref:`tutorials/datasets:Listing existing datasets` to get such hash).
 If you haven't created a dataset already, you can have a look at :ref:`tutorials/datasets:Creating a Dataset`.